-You’ll find out if you’re through to a learning and selection event by 8 June, there's up to 40 places on offer.
+You’ll find out if you’re through to a learning and selection event by 14 June.
+Up to 40 people will be invited to attend.

 Birmingham and London will play host to the two events.
-You’ll be invited to join the one closest to you, with your travel expenses covered.
+You’ll be asked to join the one closest to you, with your travel expenses covered.

-Ahead of this, you’ll share a short introductory video with us via a digital platform.
+Ahead of this, we’ll ask you to share a short introductory video with us via a digital platform.
 This isn’t assessed; it’s to help us better welcome you on the day.